sdsna/sdgindex-starter/README.md

 git commit -m "Use sdsna/sdgindex-starter template"
 ```

+### Data

+Data should be prepared, loaded, and used with the `@sdgindex/data` package and
+its helpers.
+API documentation available on https://code.sdgindex.org/

 ### Theme

 The [Material UI theme](https://material-ui.com/customization/theming/) (e.g., color scheme) can be configured in `components/ThemeProvider.js`.
 The component is mounted in `pages/_app.js`.
 The theme is available in styled components, e.g.,